 This is an opportunity for Black British university students to benefit from a professional’s experience, to find out more about life after university, and to help feel better prepared about starting their graduate career.
 By communicating with a professional, students can benefit from hearing about their experience of their mentor’s transition out of university and into the world of work, further study, volunteering, etc.

 The mentoring scheme is completely virtual as our students and professionals are based all across the country and each cohort runs for 6 months.
 At the end of the 6 months mentors and mentees have the freedom to continue their relationship beyond the Bridge programme if they would like to.
-The next cohort will be paired in November 2021, with the deadline of being considered in this cohort on Wednesday 3rd November.
+The next cohort will be paired in April 2022.
 If you would like to take part in the scheme, please ensure you sign up as a student member or professional member.

 Any Black British STEM students, from second year undergraduates through to recent graduates, and postgraduate students.
 You must be signed up as a BBSTEM student member.